snehalsahu98/snehalsahu98/README.md

 * ✅ Interested in collaboration, product-focused data roles, and feedback.
 * 📌 Check my pinned repositories for full projects and demo dashboards.
-* 🚀 Want a quick walkthrough?
-Open an issue in any project or message me on LinkedIn.

 ---